glasnt/talks/2019_05_PyConUS.podium/slides.md

 ???

-what I thought I could do was use inset box shadows, I can have a half pixel border around every span, which when they are placed side by side by side, creates a 1 pixel border around all the cells.

-Simple right?

-Right?
+I was using this: an inset box shadow.
+What I thought this would do was allow me to have rows and rows of spans, each with their own inset half-pixel border, which meant when placed next to each other it'd be 1px total, making everything lineup nicely in rows and columns.

 ---